How Pawn Shops Work (What You’ll Get and What It Costs)

 pawnshop somewhere in america

-The Basics—What Is a Pawn Shop and How Does It Work?
+The Basics — What Is a Pawn Shop and How Does It Work?

-Step-by-Step—What Happens When You Visit a Pawn Shop?
+What Happens When You Visit a Pawn Shop?

 Pros, Cons, and Hidden Costs to Watch For